Prince Edward Island Sights and Highlights

 Red beach

-Red Beach - typical sight on Prince Edward Island in Canada
+Red Beach – a typical tourist attraction on Prince Edward Island in Canada

-The North Shore of Prince Edward Island is famous for its red cliffs that stretch majestically along the shoreline.
-It is a sight not to be missed when visiting the island.
+The north coast of Prince Edward Island is famous for its red cliffs that stretch majestically along the shoreline.
+It's a sight not to be missed when visiting the island.
 Prince Edward Island National Park is the best place to see these natural wonders.
-Here you can stop and enjoy the view of the bright red sandstone cliffs.
-Even in winter, when the storms are raging across the Atlantic, this sight is impressive.
-It is an unforgettable experience not to be missed on Prince Edward Island.
+Here you can stop and admire the view of the vibrant red sandstone cliffs.
+Even in winter, when storms rage across the Atlantic, this sight is breathtaking.
+It's an unforgettable experience not to be missed on Prince Edward Island.

 Therefore, the second of the attractions on the north shore of Prince Edward Island should be included in any itinerary for the island.
 Prince Edward Island National Park is practically adjacent to the Green Gables site.
 The best way is to drive a few miles into the park and stop at one of the viewpoints and beaches.
 As soon as we approach the coast we see them: the red rocks that the island is known for.
 Bright red is the sandstone that makes up the cliffs on PEI's north coast.
 Because the material is so fragile, many of them are locked.

-• An backpack also serves well on a trip to Prince Edward Island.
+• large backpack also serves well on a trip to Prince Edward Island.
 Hiking trails and beaches invite you to take walks and hikes.

-• Be sure to check with ours hiking checklistwhether you have packed all the hiking equipment you need for your tour.
+• Be sure to check with our hiking checklist, whether you have packed the hiking equipment you need for your tour.

 Lighthouse - Landmarks of Prince Edward Island Canada